Grants Pass, OR

 Soulful Self-Care Saturdays

-This small, community-focused wellness studio provides a calm self-care experience featuring alternative services and comforting drinks.
-Offerings include chair massage, tarot, oracle, and coffee cup readings, and ionic foot detox.
-High quality locally sourced chai tea and fresh house made kava are available hot or cold.
+A small, community focused wellness studio offers a relaxed self-care experience with hot drinks and a range of alternative offerings.
+Options include chair massage, tarot, oracle and coffee cup readings, ionic foot detox, high quality locally sourced chai tea, and fresh house made kava served hot or cold.

 Body Alchemy Wellness Studio